 What should I do if I’ve been dismissed by the University or the School?

-I’m a Non-EE student interested in taking an EE course.
+I’m a Non-EE undergraduate major interested in taking an EE undergraduate course.
 What courses are available for me to take?

 What if I'm signed up for a course, but I don't meet the prerequisite?